gmarkall/nbep-7/README.md

 All of the methods of an EMM plugin are called from within Numba - they never need to be invoked directly by a Numba user.

-The `prepare_for_use` method is called by Numba prior to any memory allocations being requested.
+The `initialize` method is called by Numba prior to any memory allocations being requested.
 This gives the EMM an opportunity to initialize any data structures, etc., that it needs for its normal operations.
 The method may be called multiple times during the lifetime of the program - subsequent calls